Human challenge study: COVID-19

-Human challenge studies are under consideration to hasten the development of a COVID-19 vaccine, including one proposal made by bioethicist Nir Eyal, and another by rubella vaccine inventor Stanley Plotkin with bioethicist Arthur Caplan.
+Human challenge studies were under consideration to hasten the development of a COVID-19 vaccine in the early stages of the pandemic, including one proposal made by bioethicist Nir Eyal, and another by rubella vaccine inventor Stanley Plotkin with bioethicist Arthur Caplan.
 These authors propose that the multi-year duration and multinational location of a typical Phase III efficacy clinical trial will continue as usual, while people infected with COVID-19 will continue to suffer or die.
 As an alternative based on emerging results from COVID-19 vaccine challenge studies, regulatory agencies could allow early emergency use of the vaccine, while the challenge study continues collecting data for eventual licensure.

 In May 2020, a guidance document was issued by the WHO on criteria for conducting challenge clinical trials and providing clinical care for the participants.
 Following the challenge infection with or without the candidate vaccine, volunteers would be monitored closely in hospitals or clinics managed by physicians treating people with COVID-19 disease and with life-saving resources, if needed.
-Volunteering for a vaccine challenge study during the COVID‑19 pandemic is likened to the emergency service of healthcare personnel for COVID‑19-infected people, firefighters, or organ donors.
+Volunteering for a vaccine challenge study during the COVID-19 pandemic is likened to the emergency service of healthcare personnel for COVID-19-infected people, firefighters, or organ donors.

+Human SARS-CoV-2 challenge studies have also been conducted to investigate the viral infection and immune response kinetics in COVID-19.
+Unlike patient-based studies, challenge studies provide a unique opportunity to examine the immune system before viral exposure, immediately after exposure, and in individuals who do not become infected upon exposure.
+These studies have enabled scientists to identify a biomarker for protection and discover that various distinct immune responses precede symptom onset, including some that are also present in individuals who do not become infected upon exposure.

+In March 2024, funding for a five-year international consortium to develop and run human challenge studies for mucosal (transmission-blocking) Covid vaccines was announced on behalf of the European Union’s Horizon Europe Programme and the Coalition for Epidemic Preparedness Innovations (CEPI).
+Called Mucosal Immunity in human Coronavirus Challenge (MusiCC) and led by Imperial College London, trials are planned to take place in the UK, Europe, Singapore, and the United States.
+Representatives of the consortium and its Scientific Advisory Board met in April 2024 to start the project.
+At that meeting, a speaker from CEPI said that human challenge studies were a part of the goal of achieving vaccines for new pandemic diseases in 100 days.
+Two trials to test doses of strains of SARS-CoV-2 for challenge studies were begun in 2024, in London and Singapore.